equinor/appsec-owasptop10wrkshp/prez/content/agenda-float.md

 Note:

-- Almost every slide has a section for more info and defences
+- Almost every slide has a section for more info and defenses
 - You will get a PDF file at the end
 - Will be shared in slack group